BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 ### Requirements

-The following items are necessary for this procedure, and should be purchased in advance of your setting up this scenario.[^1].
+The following items are necessary for this procedure, and should be purchased in advance of your setting up this scenario.

 * [  ] Small Home Safe (For example: [https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/](https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/) ) [^safe]
 * [  ] Safety Deposit Box at Bank or other institution